 Biography

-Saurabh received a B.O.Th in Occupational Therapy from Maharashtra University of Health Science in India, an M.S. in Movement Sciences from the Univ. of Illinois Chicago, and a Ph.D. in Human Performance (Physiology) from Indiana Univ.
-Bloomington.
-He is a certified clinical exercise specialist and licensed occupational therapist.
-Saurabh joined Dr. Shea's group as a postdoctoral fellow in January 2014 and has received a fellowship from the National Space Biomedical Research Institute, an early clinical investigator award from the Medical Research Foundation of Oregon, and a postdoctoral fellowship from the National Institutes of Health.
-Dr. Thosar studies the interactions between sleep, circadian rhythms and physical inactivity/activity as they relate to cardiovascular disease; and the development of chronotherapeutic countermeasures to cardiovascular risks in vulnerable populations.
+Dr. Thosar received a professional bachelor's degree in occupational therapy from Maharashtra University of Health Science in India and a master's degree in Movement Sciences from the University of Illinois at Chicago.
+After two years of practicing occupational therapy and cardiac rehabilitation, he returned to get his doctorate and earned a Ph.D. in Human Performance from Indiana University Bloomington in 2014.
+He pursued postdoctoral training at OHSU in Dr. Shea's laboratory from 2014-18.
+During this time, his work was supported by a fellowship from the National Space Biomedical Research Institute, an early clinical investigator award from the Medical Research Foundation of Oregon, and a postdoctoral fellowship from the National Institutes of Health.

 Education and training